 Think of lemurs and you’ll automatically think of Madagascar with its incredible diversity of flora and fauna which is found nowhere else on Earth.
 There are some great places in Madagascar from which you will have a good chance of seeing these remarkable creatures, as well as a whole host other endemic species with Andasibe National Park and Ranomafana National Park being great places to get your lemur fix.
 With over 100 recognised different species of lemur all located on Madagascar, it’s a true testament to the mind-boggling array of diversity that this fifth largest island in the world has to offer.

 If water sports float your boat and you love to dive, snorkel and want to see whales and dolphins then Mozambique is the perfect place to whet your appetite.
-Pristine beaches, crystal clear waters and boasting one of the largest protected marine environments in Africa make for a hot spot of marine biodiversity.
+Pristine beaches, crystal clear waters and boasting one of the largest protected marine environments in Africa makes for a hot spot of marine biodiversity.

 Mozambique offers fantastic opportunities to see rare species such as whale sharks and has an abundance of coral and turtle species.

 If you time your trip between June to August, it will coincide with a phenomenon known as the Sardine Run, which is the annual migration of huge shoals consisting of millions upon millions of sardines as they move north.
 Thousands of sharks, dolphins, and oceanic birds follow the sardines up the eastern coast of Africa.
 This is also when humpback whales migrate from their Antarctic home, making the long journey to warmer waters in the north to give birth.
 Diving and snorkeling is at an absolute premium during this time.

 Southern Africa is blessed to have whale migration routes which traverse the coastlines which makes it a great place to tick off whale watching from your bucket-list.
 South Africa is one of the best destinations in the world, providing whale-watchers with spectacular displays of raw power and elegant water acrobatics.